 Programs and services are available at most installations for children up to age 12.
 Care may be provided in Child Development Centers, School Age Care Programs, and Family Child Care Homes.
 Please review the information to find out what programs and services are available at this installation.
 Please contact the Child and Youth Program point of contact at this installation if you require information, assistance or resources for child care in your local community.

 The Child Development Center (CDC) 928-269-2350/2349 Buildings 1085 and 1071

-Registration and enrollment for all programs within CYP is taken at the Resource and Referral (R&R) office to include the maintenance of the waiting list for classrooms and providers that are full.
-All children requiring care on MCAS Yuma must be registered with the R&R. To apply for child care, fill out DD Form 2606, the Department of Defense Child Development Program Request for Care Record and return to the R&R office.
-Active duty personnel not assigned to MCAS Yuma may submit a letter of hardship outlining their need to have children cared for at MCAS Yuma instead of their assigned duty station.
-These will be reviewed on a case-by-case basis for determination of placement at MCAS Yuma.To search or request child care create a account and submit a request using MilitaryChildCare.com.
-R&R also contracts for the after-hours childcare needs of the units on the installation for events like deployment and return briefs, Marine Corps balls, etc. For more information contact R&R at 928-269-3251.
+Registration and enrollment for all programs within CYP are done in the offices of Resource and Referral (R&R).
+This includes the maintenance of the waiting list for classrooms and providers that are full.
+Families needing care, must register and create a household account through MilitaryChildcare.com (MCC.com).
+Next, families need to stop by R&R and fill out a registration packet.
+Sponsors fill out DD Form 2606, the Department of Defense Child Development Program Request for Care Record as part of the packet.
+Resource and Referral offer contracts for the after-hours childcare needs of the units on the installation for events such as deployment and return briefs, Marine Corps balls, etc. For more information contact R&R at 928-269-3251 or 928-269-3234.